Child Safety Seats

 Place the car seat in an upright position.
 Fasten the harness clip at armpit level.
 Keep harness straps snug.
 Put harness straps in upper slots at or above shoulder level.

-Children between 40 and 80 pounds (usually between 4 and 8 years old) should be in booster seats.
-Booster seats are designed for children who have outgrown their child safety seat but have not reached the weight or height that’s needed for the vehicle seat belt to fit properly.
+Belt-positioning booster seats are designed for children who have outgrown their forward-facing child safety seat but have not reached the weight or height that’s needed for the vehicle seat belt to fit properly.

 All booster child restraints are designed for forward-facing use only.
 Some booster seats must be used with both lap and shoulder belts.
 Each manufacturer provides specific instructions regarding proper use and installation of their child seats.

 Usually, children over 80 pounds—this is typically around age 8, or when they’re 4 feet 9 inches tall—can fit correctly in adult seat belts.
-For the best possible protection, even older children should use adult seat belts in the backseat.
 Lap and shoulder belts should fit low over the hips and upper thighs, and the shoulder belt should fit snug across the chest.
+All children younger than 13 years old should ride in the back seat.

 Never put shoulder belts under a child's arm or behind the back.
 Review your owner's manual to fully understand how your safety belts work.